1. Use your advantage to help others instead of hurt them. Other than in sporting... Never do anything that puts others at a disadvantage.

 16. It's better to be wrong and alive, then right and dead.

-17. Stand back when waiting for an elevator.
+17. Stand back when waiting for an elevator or when someone is exiting a room.
 If you give people enough space to exit first, there'll be more room for you to enter afterwards.

 18. Never write, text, email or post anything on-line that you wouldn't want to air as a commercial during the Super Bowl.